zhenning/riak_wiki/pages/RiakCS/System-Features/Monitoring-and-Metrics.md

 # Monitoring and Metrics
-Riak CS provides operational statistics which can be useful for monitoring through the Folsom statistics library, and initial probes for analysis of the running system with DTrace.
+Riak CS provides operational statistics which can be useful for monitoring through the Folsom statistics library, and initial probes for analysis of the running system with [[DTrace|http://dtrace.org/blogs/about/]].

 ## Operational Statistics
 Much like Riak, Riak CS exposes statistics on critical operations which are commonly used for monitoring, alerting, and trend analysis.
-These statistics can be accessed through HTTP requests to the following endpoint:
+These statistics can be accessed through HTTP requests to the following resource:

 ```
 /riak-cs/stats